csci450-comparch/assg03/README.md

 an actual microcode architecture, these decoding steps of parameters would be handled as a sequence of ALU operations.

+We will use C `#define` preprocessor macros to perform a lot of the low level bit extractions in this simulation.
+And some of your macros will reuse the `sign_extend()` function from the previous task when we need to get a value that will be interpreted as a 2's complement number.

+### Macro to extract the opcode instruction

-We will be use C `#define` macros to perform a lot of the low level bit extractions in this simulation.
-To start with, our first step is a macro that will shift an instruction left 12 bits, so that we end up with only the 4 bit opcode remaining.
+To start with, we need a macro that will shift an instruction right 12 bits, so that we end up with only the 4 bit opcode remaining.
 The default right shift operator in C `>>` performs a logical shift, which shifts 0 into the high order bits as it shifts down bits in the operation.
-We will give you this first one as an example, you will be required to perform the remaining extraction macros from the description.
+We will give you this first opcode extraction macro as an example, you will be required to perform the remaining extraction macros from the description.
 So for example, to extract the opcode, we shift an instruction right by 12 bits.

 ```C
 #define OPC(i) ((i)>>12)